 On January 18, 2017, a regulation came into effect that is called the “Final Rule for Clinical Trials Registration and Results Information Submission” that greatly expanded the requirements for clinical trial registration and results submission for certain trials.

-Of particular importance is the post marketing surveillance trial data, which will contain information about any reports of adverse reactions patients have had to a drug.
-A large number of reports could cause a drug’s approval to be revoked pending further saftey studies, a move which could prove costly to a manufacturer.
-It is of the upmost importance that these results are submitted on a timely basis, as patient safety is the primary concern, or least it should be.
-Some companies might be reluctant to release these results because they will be problematic for them, however there are fines that can be levied against companies that do not submit results by the required date.
+Of particular importance is the post-marketing surveillance trial data, which will contain information about any reports of adverse reactions patients have had to a drug.
+A large number of reports could cause a drug’s approval to be revoked pending further safety studies, a move which could prove costly to a manufacturer.
+It is of the utmost importance that these results are submitted on a timely basis, as patient safety is the primary concern or at least it should be.
+Some companies might be reluctant to release these results because they will be problematic for them, however, there are fines that can be levied against companies that do not submit results by the required date.

 The statutory maximum penalties under the FD&C Act for committing these prohibited acts are not more than $10,000 for all violations adjudicated in a single proceeding, see section 303(f)(3)(A) of the FD&C Act and, if a violation is not corrected within 30 days following notification of such violation, not more than $10,000 for each day that the violation continues after such period until the violation is corrected, see section 303(f)(3)(B) of the FD&C Act.

 In determining the amount of civil money penalty under the relevant statutory limits, the following factors are considered: the nature, circumstances, extent, and gravity of the violation(s) and, with respect to the violator, ability to pay, effect on ability to continue to do business, any history of prior such violations, the degree of culpability and such other matters as justice may require.
 See section 303(f)(5)(B) of the FD&C ActCivil Money Penalties Relating to the ClinicalTrials.gov Data Bank